 3. Bind Fabric

-Tip: I like to get all the folding and banding of my fabrics done before I even bring out the dye.
+Tip: It is a good idea to get all the folding and banding of your fabrics done before you even bring out the dye.
 It has a way of "getting around," and you'll like the peacefulness of knowing your work surface is 100% free of dye powder specks or dye drops of any kind.